nurselinkaya/SQL/README.md

 The following projects can be found in the repository:

-- Covid 19 Deaths and Vaccinations:
+#### - Covid 19 Deaths and Vaccinations: Data exploration with SQL and data visualization with Tableau presented.